Ruchi-Sinha/contact-list-app/README.md

 # A contact-list app with CRUD functionality.
+This is an app in which user can enter several contact details like name, email, phone number and save it.
+The contact details can be edited or deleted.
   RESTful API implemented using nodejs, expressjs, mongodb( mongoose package )
   Front end using Angularjs